A holiday for families in Italy

 Italy is one of Europe’s top destinations.
-It’s vsitors fall in love with the history, lifestyle, people and the food.
-We love to dip into the dolce vita and experience Italy through the eyes of the locals.
+Visitors fall in love with the history, lifestyle, people and the unforgettable food.
+The desire to dip into the dolce vita; to feel and live like a local brings people back year on year.
 My question to you is; have you ever wondered where Italians go on holiday?
 You might be surprised to know that one of the best loved breaks for Italian families is camping!
 I am going to tell you all about it because I think it is a real gem.
 Italians have refined the art of camping and added their signature dash of the dolce vita!

 If you are one of the many millions of people who visit Rome each year, you will no doubt recall the vibrant nightlife, the vocal locals and the buzzing vespas.
-But, if you visited during August time, you will paint a different picture.
-One of eerily quiet streets and sparse traffic.
-This is because 15th August is a worker’s bank holiday and many businesses and offices will close the two weeks each side of this date.
+But, if you visit during August time, you will paint a different picture of the city.
+You will find eerily quiet streets, few locals and traffic.
+This is because the 15th August is a worker’s bank holiday and many businesses and offices will close the two weeks each side of this date.
 Romans leave the city heat behind and head off on their holidays.
-Family run shops are closed, metal shutters tightly closed and the sun bounces from the solemn marble sculptures.
+Family run shops shut, metal shutters tightly are closed and the sun bounces from the solemn marble sculptures.
 The city is left in the custody of tourists.
+And where are they?
+Many Italians will take their holiday within Italy at camping sites.
+Renting a caravan or tent and enjoying the fun and relaxation of ‘campeggio’.

 It is clear to see why Italian families return to camping each year.
-They are built around simplicity and relaxation with the added bonus of good food and some luxury too.
+They are built around simplicity and relaxation with the added bonus of good food and some luxury.

 Firstly, to make it easier for you, there is a huge variety of parks to choose from as well as accomodation to stay in.
 There really is something for everyone.

 We stayed in a fixed caravan, also know in Italian as a roulotte.
-This accomodation is bright and clean.
+This accommodation is bright and clean.
 Inside, the beds were comfortable, an en-suite bathroom with reliant hot water.
-The kitchen area was perfect for the option of slef-catering and a table that was comfortable.
+The kitchen area was perfect for the option of self-catering and a table that was comfortable.
 Outside, we had a private decking area and a handy veranda to offer shade during those hot afternoons.
-Nearly all our time spent at the caravan was spent at the table on the balcony.
-It was cool and relaxing for our lunch and playing card games.
+The outdoor table on the balcony was the most used part of the caravan.
+It was cool and relaxing for our lunch and playing card games to the tune of the summer cicadas.

 Itinerary of one day :